Engineering Student Centre

 MATH PLACEMENT TEST

-If you are a student registered in MATH 123.3 for Term 1 of 2013-2014, you are expected to reserve a seat to write the MPT in the second week of July or the second week of August:
+If you are a student registered in MATH 123.3 in term 1, you are expected to reserve a seat to write the Math Placement Test (MPT) as early as possible in the summer:

 The Engineering Student Centre is a resource for the undergraduate students of the College of Engineering to help them meet their academic and career goals and to enhance their educational and student experience.